gabe-san/KnightsTravails/README.md

-# Binary Search Tree
+# Knights Travails

-Practice using balance binary search tree data structure using JS.
+Give the fastest path of a knight piece in Chess using search algorithm